thegetty/artists-things/content/things/09-carriage.md

 [^23]: See Jules Guiffrey, “Le Tombeau du maréchal de Saxe par Jean-Baptiste 000.
 Correspondance relative à ce monument (1752–1783),” *Revue de l’art ancien et moderne* 7 (1891): 161–234.
 See also Clement, *Sculpter*, 154.

 [^24]: Guiffrey, “Le Tombeau,” 204.
-See also {{AN}}, O^1^/1905/2:125, an invoice for transportation submitted by the hauler Bricard, representing twenty-two days out and eighteen days return with the loss of three horses, total cost 7,200 livres.
+See also [[AN]], O^1^/1905/2:125, an invoice for transportation submitted by the hauler Bricard, representing twenty-two days out and eighteen days return with the loss of three horses, total cost 7,200 livres.

 [^25]: Guiffrey, “Le Tombeau,” 203, 213, 218.

 [^26]: Guiffrey, “Le Tombeau,” 206–7.
-See also {{AN}}, O^1^/1905/2:113, “Passavant en exemption des droits,” 13/04/1775; and {{AN}}, O^1^/1905/2:132, Memorandum by the *Fermiers générals* in defense of their rights to levy dues, 12 November 1776.
+See also [[AN]], O^1^/1905/2:113, “Passavant en exemption des droits,” 13/04/1775; and [[AN]], O^1^/1905/2:132, Memorandum by the *Fermiers générals* in defense of their rights to levy dues, 12 November 1776.

 [^27]: Guiffrey, “Le Tombeau.”